Skip to main content

 Learn more about what you can do with a psychology degree.

-Once you’ve decided which subject to study in your Bachelor of Arts program, it’s important to explore how to get started with a BA and what it takes to graduate with your degree.
+Once you’ve chosen a major in your Bachelor of Arts program, it’s important to explore how to get started with a BA and what it takes to graduate with your degree.

 What is Required to Start a BA Program?

-While admission procedures vary, most colleges and universities have a few core requirements to enter into a bachelor’s degree program.
+While admission procedures vary, most colleges and universities have a few core requirements for entering a bachelor’s degree program.
 Typically, the process begins with an application.

 Once you’ve applied, you’ll likely be required to supply a transcript from your high school or GED program, as well as any other schools you’ve attended.
 If you need financial aid, you’ll want to complete the current Free Application for Federal Student Aid (FAFSA).
-Some schools may also require SAT or other testing for admission, while other schools, such as Southern New Hampshire University (SNHU), do not.
+Some schools may also require SAT or other standardized tests for admission, while others, such as SNHU, do not.

 If you’ve completed any college courses already through an associate degree program or past bachelor’s degree courses, you may be able to transfer those credits toward your new degree program.